werniq/Go-Gator/operator/README.md

 ### Operator Overview

 The `HotNewsReconciler` is a Kubernetes controller responsible for managing the `HotNews` custom resource.
-It ensures that the status of the `HotNews` resource is always up-to-date by interfacing with a news aggregator server to fetch the latest news based on specified parameters.
+It ensures that the status of the `HotNews` resource is always up-to-date by interacting with a news aggregator server to fetch the latest news based on specified parameters.

 ### Description